Sport in India: Cricket

 India has hosted or co-hosted many major international cricket tournaments, including the 1987 Cricket World Cup (co-hosted with Pakistan), the 1996 Cricket World Cup (co-hosted with Pakistan and Sri Lanka), the 2006 ICC Champions Trophy, the 2011 Cricket World Cup (co-hosted with Sri Lanka and Bangladesh), and the 2023 Cricket World Cup.

 The India national cricket team has won major tournaments, including the 1983 Cricket World Cup in England, the 2002 ICC Champions Trophy with Sri Lanka.
-(Note: The final match was washed out due to rain and there was no reserve day for play, so the trophy was jointly shared by Sri Lanka and India.), the 2007 T20 World Cup in South Africa, the 2011 Cricket World Cup (which they won by beating Sri Lanka in the final at home), the 2013 ICC Champions Trophy in England, the 2024 T20 World Cup in West Indies and the 2025 ICC Champions Trophy in UAE.
+(Note: The final match was washed out due to rain and there was no reserve day for play, so the trophy was jointly shared by Sri Lanka and India.), the 2007 T20 World Cup in South Africa, the 2011 Cricket World Cup (which they won by beating Sri Lanka in the final at home), the 2013 ICC Champions Trophy in England, the 2024 T20 World Cup in West Indies, the 2025 ICC Champions Trophy in UAE and the 2026 T20 World Cup in India.
 It had also held the position of the top team in Tests.
 In 2021, Team India reached to the final of the inaugural ICC World Test Championship and remained runner-up after losing against New Zealand.

-The India women's cricket team remained runner-up in 2005 and 2017 ICC women's cricket world cup.
-(Note: In 2005 ICC world cup Indian women's lost against Australia by 98 runs and in 2017 against England by 9 runs at Super Sports park, Centurion, South Africa and Lord's cricket ground, England.)

-The biggest domestic competitions include Ranji Trophy, Duleep Trophy, Deodhar Trophy, Irani Trophy, Vijay Hazare Trophy and the NKP Salve Challenger Trophy.
-BCCI organised IPL generates atmosphere like a carnivals–fair annually in April - May in summer season.
-Most of the fans prefer to witness games of the ICC tournaments, IPL.
-But the domestic cricket games of Ranji trophy, Vijay Hazare trophy and Duleep Trophy etc. do not get audience on TV or in stadiums.
+The India women's national cricket team won the 2025 Women's Cricket World Cup by beating South Africa in the final at home.